-Students who do not yet have a D-1 approved and on file at UGS must have a meeting with their advisor/major professor to discuss their annual accomplishments as part of the evaluation process.

-Students who have a D-1 on file and approved by UGS must have a meeting with the full dissertation committee and all members of the committee must offer feedback on the student's performance and approve the evaluation in the online system.
+All students are required to submit these forms annually.
+Students who do not yet have a D-1 approved and on file at UGS must have a meeting with their major professor to discuss their annual accomplishments and complete the form.
+Students who have a D-1 on file and approved by UGS must have a meeting with the full dissertation committee and all members of the committee must offer feedback on the student's performance and sign the form.
 Any meeting held after January may serve as an annual evaluation meeting.

-Any student who receives "occasionally does not meet expectations" in one or more areas must have a performance improvement plan included in the evaluation.
-The student and Dissertation Chair and if necessary Dissertation Committee members must identify ways to address the shortcomings identified in the annual evaluation plan.
-The Director of the PhD program at the NWCNHS will summarize the evaluation and performance improvement plan in a memo that will be placed in the student's file.
+Any student who receives "occasionally does not meet expectations" in one or more areas must have a performance improvement plan in the evaluation.
+The student and major professor must identify ways to address the shortcomings identified in the annual evaluation plan.
+The Director of Graduate Studies will summarize the evaluation and performance improvement plan in a memo that will be placed in the student's file.
 The student has one year to meet the requirements of the performance improvement plan and provide evidence to the advisor/chair.
 Students may be dismissed from the program if they are not maintaining satisfactory progress in the program and if they do not meet the expectations in the performance improvement plan.